This article describes how to update Symantec Endpoint Protection (SEP) with the latest virus definitions and other content updates.

 To view and change the LiveUpdate Content policy that is applied to a group

-- In the console, click Policies, and create at least two LiveUpdate Content policies.
+- In the console, click Policies > LiveUpdate, and create at least two LiveUpdate Content policies.

 - Apply one of the policies to a group.

-- In the console, click Clients, and then click the group that you want to view.
+- Click the Clients tab, and then click the group that you want to view.

-- In the dialog box, specify the LiveUpdate Content Policy to use for the group, and then click OK.
+- From the drop-down menu, specify the LiveUpdate Content Policy to use for the group, and then click OK.

 About Group Update Providers (GUPs)